steg0/tabletool/src/main/resources/README.txt

 ▶ Invocation

 The tool builds as modular JAR and can be started up without arguments.
-However, to be of any practical use, it is necessary to put JDBC drivers on the module path, and use a properties file where connection definitions will be read from.
+However, to be of any practical use, it is necessary to put JDBC drivers on the module path, and use one or more properties files where connection definitions will be read from.
+For Properties files, the Java .properties format as well as its XML variant are supported.

 Also, an optional single file name argument, ending with .xml or .tabtype, is supported which is understood as "workspace file" (an XML format) where the current set of open SQL files will be persisted to.
 The file does not need to exist initially.